Gering High School's Bulldog Barkers host speech meet

 People are also reading…

-“This is the most stressful couple of weeks of the season for sure,” said Thompson.
+“This is the most stressful couple of weeks of the season for sure,” Thompson said.

 The Bulldog Barkers’ success this season is largely thanks to their strong upperclassmen leadership, which Thompson believes is helping drive the entire team to be their best.